 ⛵ A guide to charter a yacht in Martinique

-As part of the archipelago of Antilles, the island of Martinique is located in the Caribbean Sea and offers not only beaches with white and black sand but also hidden bays and coves, coral reefs ideal for snorkeling.
-Being one of the safest and most beautiful bays in the area, the island has become a popular destination for many sailors and yachtsmen.
+As part of Antilles, the island of Martinique is located in the Caribbean Sea.
+Island offers not only beaches with white and black sand but also hidden bays, caves, coral reefs ideal for snorkeling, diving and with enough of wind, it can be a paradise for water sports enthusiasts.

-Martinique has a tropical climate, with cool and dry season from January to mid-April, and hot and humid from June to mid-November.
-Hurricane season start in June and lasts until the end of the humid period - November.
-Rainfall varies from area to area but in general follows the pattern: frequent from May to November and least frequent from December to April.
-The average temperature during the year is from 23-29°C. The recommended time for sailing is from February to April.
+The tropical climate is typical for Martinique with two periods - dry and cool season from January to April, and humid and hot lasting from June to November.
+Remember that hurricane season starts in June and lasts until the end of the humid period - November.
+Rainfall varies but in general, it is more frequent from May to November, least frequent from December to April.
+The average temperature throughout the year is 23-29°C. We recommended an ideal time for sailing from February to April.
 During these months is weather less rainy and waters are calmer.

 ⛵ Top sailing destinations in Martinique

-A sailing trip around Martinique can offer boaters some of the most exotic destinations in the world, with countless pristine white beaches, large coral reefs, majestic natural wonders, and diverse wildlife.
-Grand Anse D’Arlet is one of the most popular locations for those who love swimming or snorkeling.
-You can see there a typical Carribean underwater fauna and flora, different types of fish, sea urchins, and anemones.
-Saint-Pierre once known as the Pearl of West Indies, with its majestic volcanic Mount Pelée offers not only ruins from the colonial era but also underwater wrecks, ideal for adventurous scuba divers.
+A trip around Martinique can offer sailors the best of the best from the Caribbean exotics - abandoned white beaches, unique coral reefs, and diverse wildlife.
+Grand Anse D’Arlet is heaven and one of the most popular locations for those who love swimming or snorkeling.
+You can see there a typical Carribean underwater fauna and flora, different types of fish, sea urchins, turtles and many more.
+Saint-Pierre has a nickname "the Pearl of West Indies".
+With majestic volcanic Mount Pelée in the background, it offers not history from the colonial era but also underwater shipwrecked boats, ideal for adventurous scuba divers.

-Marina Pointe du Bout is ideal for people in search of great nightlife with a multitude of bars and restaurants but also a great place for swimmers.
-Three kilometers off the south coast of Martinique the dramatic Diamond Rock was once the unusual slice of Napoleonic wars.
-Today this volcanic mound marks one of the island's best dive sites.
-Visitors can learn all about its intriguing history at the nearby town of Le Diamant.
+Marina Pointe du Bout is ideal for people who love great nightlife.
+The multitude of bars and restaurants in the marina is ideal for crazy party night.
+Three kilometers off the south coast of Martinique lays part of the history from Napoleonic wars - the Diamond Rock.
+Today it marks one of the island's best dive sites.
+Nearby town of Le Diamant offers much about the history of the rock and town itself.

 ⛵ How to get there